jmcomets/jmcomets.github.io/_posts/2014-06-25-bemyapp-and-friends-0-hack-100-bullsht.md

 ---
 layout: post
-title: BeMyApp and friends: 0 % hack, 100 % bullshit
+title: "BeMyApp and friends: 0 % hack, 100 % bullshit"
 ---

 Back after many months NOT blogging, which isn't really what I had in mind when